Address：Potaro River, Kaieteur National Park, Georgetown, Guyana

 Cathedral of the Immaculate Conception is the leading Roman Catholic church of Guyana and a major attraction in Georgetown.
 The church is constructed with a very beautiful Romanesque architectural style of the 1920s.
 Highlights of the cathedral include a marble altar which was a gift to the Bishop of Guyana from Pope Pius XI, the shrine to the Virgin Mary and another shrine at the pinnacle of the church.
 The church has a small library and an artwork of sculptures of most saints.

 Georgetown City Hall is the hallmark of Gothic Revival architecture style in Guyana, constructed using local timber, cast iron columns, and a hammer-beam roof.
 The city hall was officially opened in 1889 and today, it houses the Mayor, the City Council and the City Engineer.
 It also has a city concert hall which is the main venue for festivals and music recitals in Guyana.
 You can go sightseeing during the concerts or any other time except on Sundays.
 In the hall, there are a variety of stores that have a great selection of souvenirs and jewelry.

 Address：Corner of Regent Street and Avenue of the Republic in Georgetown, Georgetown, Guyana

 Guyana tends to be overlooked but it is a gem of South America.
-For the jewel lovers, Guyana is one of the top producers of gold and you can find reasonably priced golden jewelry.
+For those interested in precious stones and metals, Guyana is one of the top producers of gold and you can find reasonably priced golden jewelry.
 The rainforests, wildlife and gardens are simply untouched and prime for nature sightseeing.
-Most of the places are not crowded and the dry season weather is another reason that makes Guyana a treasure holiday destination.
+Most places in the country are not crowded and the dry season weather is another reason making Guyana a perfect holiday destination.
 The people of Guyana are exceptionally warm and make your stay worthwhile as most of them speak English.
-Even better, most of the places and items in Guyana are incredibly affordable.
+Even better, staying in Guyana can be incredibly affordable with plenty of cheap hotels and goods.